gdlc/STAT_COMP/INCLASS/INCLASS_17_old.md

 - Our objective is to test for the trhee coefficients (not the intercept) using a pvalue threshold that will control the probability of making at least one mistake at a level of 0.05.
 - Use the above simulation and  10,000 permuations to estimate the threshold that you should use to control the probability of making at least  one mistake smaller or equal than 0.05.
+- Hints:
+     - Create a vector with 10,000 entries `permPval=rep(NA,10000)1`
-- Hint: In each permutation you should extract and save the minimum pvalue among the pvalues of the three coeffiecnts (do not inlcude the pvalue for the intercept, e.g., use `min(summary(lm(permY~X))$coef[-1,4])`)
+     - For each permutation, store in the corresponding entry of `permPval` the minimum p-value of three coeffiecnts (do not inlcude the pvalue for the intercept, e.g., use `min(summary(lm(permY~X))$coef[-1,4])`)
+     - To obtain a permuatation pvalue cutoff, find the 0.05 quantile of `permPval`.
-- What threshold would your recommend to use?
-Is it smaller than the nominal threhsold 0.05?
+     - Is the threshold you are finding larger, similar, or smaller than the nominal threhsold 0.05?
 Why?

+### Gradescope

+Your script should generate the `permPVal` vector and a variable named `pvalThreshold` which if used for testing controls the probability of making at least 1 mistake at most 0.05.